2021–2023 North Korean missile tests: November

 On 2 November 2022, North Korea reportedly fired 23 missiles of various types, the most in a single day, including a ballistic missile that landed in international waters 167 kilometers off Ulleung island, triggering air raid sirens there.

 On 3 November 2022, North Korea reportedly fired three ballistic missile off its east coast, one long-range and two short-range, including one that flew near Japan after failure.
 The launch triggered the Japanese emergency broadcast system, which warned residents in the prefectures of Miyagi, Yamagata, and Niigata to stay indoors.

 On 5 November 2022, North Korea reportedly fired four short-range ballistic missiles into the western sea.
 The South Korean military said that the missiles travelled around 130 km at an altitude of around 20 km.

 On 8 November 2022, North Korea reportedly fired at least one ballistic missile into the sea on Wednesday, and South Korea said it had identified debris from an earlier launch as part of a Soviet-era SA-5 surface-to-air missile.

 On 18 November 2022, North Korea reportedly fired at least one ballistic missile into the sea on Friday, believed to be the first successful full flight of its Hwasong-17.
 The missile landed in Japan’s exclusive economic zone west of Hokkaido.

 December

 On 18 December 2022, North Korea reportedly fired two medium-range ballistic missiles.
+The missile tests were later confirmed by North Korea to be reconnaissance satellite components testing.

 North Korea also test-fired two short-range ballistic missiles on 23 December.
 On 31 December, North Korea reportedly fired three short-range ballistic missiles.